namdien177/mern-work/README.md

 # Parts:

-Each part's source code is separated into folders at `/packages`; only `part-5` contains 2 folder (1 for server, 1 for client).
+Each part's source code is separated into folders at `/packages`; only `part-5` contains 2 folders (1 for the server, 1 for the client).

 # Pre-Setup: